🛠️ Elevate your remodel game—pull smarter, not harder!

-The Zenith Industries ZN700001 Trim Puller is a patented, heavy-duty tool designed for professional-grade trim and molding removal without damaging walls or surfaces.
-Featuring a uniquely large flat contact area and a 15° wedged center, it eliminates the need for shims and reduces repair time.
-Built from heat-treated high-carbon steel with an ergonomic EPDM grip, it combines the functions of multiple tools into one durable, efficient solution perfect for remodelers and craftsmen who demand precision and reliability.
+The Zenith Industries ZN700001 Trim Puller is a patented, professional-grade multi-tool designed for damage-free removal of trim, molding, and nailed or glued countertops.
+Featuring a wide, flat contact area with a 15° wedged center, it maximizes leverage while protecting surfaces.
+Made from durable, heat-treated high carbon steel with an ergonomic EPDM handle, it combines the functions of a pry bar, claw, and shim into one robust, comfortable tool—ideal for efficient, precise remodeling and repair projects.

 | Color | Black |